weaknespase/hhtsd/lib-hook-async/readme.md

 # lib-hook-async
 <div style="position:relative;top:-1.5em;left:1em">A universal hook library for in-app integration, for nodejs</div>

 This library provides easy to use extensible endpoints (hooks) for integration in the application.
-Each endpoint ultimately contains a list of functions and can be called for result or used as event listeners target.
+Each endpoint ultimately contains a list of functions and can be called for result or used as event listener target.

 ## Basic features
 * Automatic hook reloading without application restart